Celebrating the Annunciation and Incarnation

 And unfortunately, many Catholics have the perception that Jesus first came into the world at the first Christmas.
 (And some believe the Immaculate Conception just a few weeks before Christmas celebrates Christ coming into the world.)

-The Solemnity of the Annunciation, which is forgotten or ignored by many, offers the perfect evangelistic opportunity to proclaim the truth that while a miracle did happen at Christmas an even greater miracle happened nine months earlier when Jesus came to live inside of Mary’s womb.
+The Solemnity of the Annunciation, which is forgotten or ignored by many, offers the perfect evangelistic opportunity to proclaim the truth that while a miracle did happen at Christmas an even greater miracle happened approximately nine months (actually 38 weeks) earlier when Jesus came to live inside of Mary’s womb.

 Proposed new Name for this Solemnity :

-Good News to the Blessed Virgin Mary and the
+The Annunciation to the Virgin Mary and the Conception of Christ

 There is a danger that some Catholics who don’t know the Church well might mistakenly think that this feast was given some random date in the calendar.
 This title above will make its connection to Christmas more obvious and the Pro-Life connotations will be subtly present even if the homilist does not give an explicit Pro-Life message.